 Activities that affect the IG community are typically coordinated by CIGIE.
-CIGIE holds monthly meetings to discuss and vote on matters impacting the IG community, with each IG being a voting member.
+CIGIE holds monthly meetings to discuss with all IGs matters impacting the IG community, with each IG having a vote on matters needed to be decided.
 CIGIE also develops and delivers training for the IG community, and each OIG contributes a portion of its budget to support CIGIE operations.

-CIGIE and each OIG updates Oversight.gov - a website that provides a "one stop shop" - to report the ongoing oversight work of all.
+CIGIE and each OIG updates Oversight.gov - a centralized website that provides a "one stop shop" - to report and obtain the results of the oversight work of all OIGs.
 Oversight.gov allows users to sort, search, and filter the site's database across agencies to find reports covering their areas of interest.